CloudComputingJinshuang/advanced_iac/README.md

 export AWS_REGION=us-east-1
 export AWS_PROFILE=k8s

-1. to create aws_vpc and mySQL database:
+1. to create a network resources for database in database_vpc and for k8s cluster in cluster_vpc:

 terraform init
 terraform plan